KinsonDigital/Velaptor/README.md

 <h2 style="font-weight:bold" align="center">Practices</h2>

 - The code base is highly tested using unit testing while maintaining a high level of code coverage.
 Manual testing is performed using the included testing application built specifically for manually testing the library.
-When contributing, make sure to add or adjust the unit tests appropriately regarding your changes, and perform manual testing.
+When contributing, make sure to add or adjust the unit tests appropriately regarding your changes and perform manual testing.
 - We use a combination of [StyleCop](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) and [Microsoft.CodeAnalysis.NetAnalyzers](https://github.com/dotnet/roslyn-analyzers) libraries for maintaining coding standards.
    - We understand that there are some exceptions to the rule and not all coding standards fit every situation.
 In these scenarios, contact a maintainer and lets discuss it!!
 Warnings can always be suppressed if need be.
 - We use [semantic versioning 2.0](https://semver.org/) for versioning.